 Our History

-In 1986, Dr. Gordon Francis led the first clinical trials at the Multiple Sclerosis (MS) Clinic.
-This research helped to find the first clinically approved medicines, improving the lives of patients with MS.
+In 1986, Dr. Gordon Francis developed the first clinical trials at the Multiple Sclerosis (MS) Clinic at The Neuro (Montreal Neurological Institute-Hospital).
+This research was groundbreaking, helping to find the first clinically approved medicines for MS, greatly improving the lives of patients.
+It also helped set the stage for the CRU’s continued leadership in clinical research.

 Today, the CRU team conducts over 100 industry- and investigator-sponsored Phase I-IV clinical trials across all areas of neurology including but not limited to the following domains: